-Watch Video – How to Merge Cells In Google Sheets (How to Combine Columns in Google Sheets
+Watch Video – How to Merge Cells In Google Sheets (How to Combine Columns in Google Sheets)

-When you work with data that has headers, sometimes, you may feel the need to merge cells in Google Sheets.
+When you work with data that has headers, sometimes, you may feel like you need to learn how to merge cells in Google Sheets.

 For example, if you have the main header as Revenue and subheaders as 2016, 2017, and 2018, you can merge the three cells that make up the revenue header.